ECB review makes investors wary of weaker banks

 DERIVATIVES

-Banks with large derivative holdings, including Deutsche Bank (DBKGn.DE), may also feel the heat after the ECB's surprise decision to review the value of the least liquid assets, those included in the 'level 3' accounting category.
+Banks with large derivative holdings, including Deutsche Bank, may also feel the heat after the ECB's surprise decision to review the value of the least liquid assets, those included in the 'level 3' accounting category.

 Level 3 assets, which include complex derivatives traded directly between investors, are thinly traded and therefore difficult to value, meaning there could be scope for surprises when the ECB makes its own assessment of their value.